Water Pollution Control

 In addition, WPC maintains the collection system which includes estimated 93 miles of City sewer mains and 2039 manholes located throughout the City.
 Routine maintenance includes cleaning of the mains with the Jet/Vac Truck, inspection with sewer camera equipment and making repairs as needed.
 They also inspect all repairs made to private sewer services to insure that they are compliant with City policies and standards.

 The WPC Department performs daily lab monitoring/testing of the wastewater before and after treatment to ensure that the treated wastewater leaving the plant is in compliance with EPA (Federal) and IDNR (State) regulations.
 Operators rotate through the lab in seven day rotations to ensure the accuracy and consistency of testing.

 Inflow & Infiltration

 Revenue for the department is generated from the sewer rates that are billed on the monthly utility bills.
 The rate is based on the water consumed through each water meter.
 Sewer rates are evaluated and set to provide appropriate funding for the department.
 On April 20, 2020 the council passed Ordinance #1632 to increase the sewer rates effective June 1, 2020.
 The new rate is listed below.

-- Rate reduction meters are available at Indianola Municipal Utilities (210 West 2nd Ave) if you are temporarily using water to establish sod, fill swimming pools, etc., when water will not be returned through the sewer system.
+- Rate reduction meters are available at Indianola Municipal Utilities (210 West 2nd Ave) if you are temporarily using water to establish sod, fill swimming pools, etc., when water will not be returned through the sanitary sewer system.